New Hampshire Hourly Paycheck Calculator

 How Your New Hampshire Paycheck Works

-Your net equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA and federal income tax.
+Net pay equals gross wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions, then minus FICA and federal income tax.
 With no NH or city income tax, there’s no state/local withholding line.
-The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and final take-home pay.
+The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and take-home pay.

 - Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, deductions.

-- Outputs: Line-by-line FICA, federal withholding, deductions, and estimated net pay.
+- Outputs: Line-by-line FICA, federal withholding, deductions, and net pay.

 - Supplemental wages: Compare flat vs. aggregate federal methods for bonuses/commissions.